richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 pertaining to the Internet and its enabling technologies.

 The members of the IAB are nominated by a nominations committee (the Nomcom), and are approved by the ISOC board.
-The IETF Chair is an ex-officio member.
+The IETF Chair is an ex-officio member of the board.
-See {{NOMCOM}} for a detailed description of the Nomcom procedures, Other matters concerning its organization and operation, are described in the IAB charter {{IAB}}.
+See {{NOMCOM}} for a detailed description of the Nomcom procedures.
+Other matters concerning its organization and operation, are described in the IAB charter {{IAB}}.